 - Bacteria are a type of biological cell that is prokaryotic and unicellular.
 Due to the lack of a membrane-bound nucleus, these are simpler than other types of living organisms.

-- Although only some of them can be seen by naked eyes while the rest are microscopic, they display a wide range of shape, size, and structure.
+- Although only some of them can be seen by naked eyes while the rest are microscopic, they display a wide range of shapes, sizes, and structures.